Wimbledon Championships Betting Odds, History, Trophy and Past Winners

 Wimbledon 2024 Betting Odds:

-After dethroning Novak Djokovic in July of 2023, Carlos Alcaraz will be the early favourite to win the event next time.
+After dethroning Novak Djokovic in July of 2023, Carlos Alcaraz was the early favourite to win the event again, especially considering that Novak Djokovic was still recovering from an injury.
+Here is what the betting odds looked like leading up to the tournament:

 Trophy: